-Each year the Points NE Historical Society invites Pierce County Fire District 13 to educate the Crescent Heights Elementary School students about the importance of water safety.
-During the two-day event youth rotate through several different stations to tour the Browns Point cottage, boat house and bell house, learn about special knots with the historical society staff and learn water safety and simple rescue tips with PCFD13.
+Each year the Points NE Historical Society invites Pierce County Fire District 13 to educate the NE Tacoma Elementary School students about the importance of water safety and how to tie specific knots.
+During the one-day event youth rotate through several different stations to tour the Browns Point cottage, boat house and bell house, learn about special knots with the historical society staff and learn water safety and simple rescue tips with PCFD13.

 How cold the Puget Sound waters are & what happens to our bodies when it enters really cold temperatures.

-The importance of wearing a lifejacket (aka a Personal Floatation Device (PFD) when they are in, on or near bodies of water.
+The importance of wearing a life jacket (aka a Personal Flotation Device (PFD) when they are in, on or near bodies of water.

 To encourage adults to also wear their PFD.